epri-dev/wisund/doc/design.md

 ### TunHandler
 Anything received via tun is sent directly to Router; anything received on internal port is assumed to an outbound message and is sent.

+## Threads
+The program is multithreaded and includes three threads.
+One is the main thread that has both the user interface (`std::cin` and `std::cout`) as well as the `SafeDeque` message queue.
+The second thread handles the serial port, and the third thread handles the `tun` device.

 ## Message types
 The message types are summarized below: